mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The `parent_hash` field of D is equal to the parent hash of P with copath child S.

-* D is in the resolution of C, and the intersection of P's `unmerged_leaves` with the subtree under C is equal to the resolution of C with D removed.
+* The last update epoch of D is equal to the last update epoch of P

+* The nodes between D and P are blank, and the resolution of nodes on the copath from D to P are a subset of unmerged leaves of P

 These checks verify that D and P were updated at the same time (in the same UpdatePath), and that they were neighbors in the UpdatePath because the nodes in between them would have omitted from the filtered direct path.

-A parent node P is "parent-hash valid" if it can be chained back to a leaf node in this way, and if that leaf node was the last updated leaf under that parent node.
-That is, P is parent-hash valid if all of the following hold:

-1. There is leaf node L and a sequence of parent nodes P\_1, ..., P\_N such that P\_N = P and each step in the chain is authenticated by a parent hash: L's parent hash is valid with respect to P\_1, P\_1's parent hash is valid with respect to P\_2, and so on.
+A parent node P is "parent-hash valid" if it can be chained back to a leaf node in this way.
+That is, if there is leaf node L and a sequence of parent nodes P\_1, ..., P\_N such that P\_N = P and each step in the chain is authenticated by a parent hash: L's parent hash is valid with respect to P\_1, P\_1's parent hash is valid with respect to P\_2, and so on.

-2. The leaf node L has `leaf_node_source` set to `commit` and its `commit_epoch` field indicates a epoch greater than or equal to any `update_epoch` or `commit_epoch` value present among the leaf nodes that are descendants of P.

 When joining a group, the new member MUST authenticate that each non-blank parent node P is parent-hash valid.
 This can be done "bottom up" by building